Euphillya/Skyllia/readme.md

 # Skyllia - Skyblock Plugin for Minecraft

-Skyllia is a Skyblock plugin designed primarily for Folia but also compatible with Spigot and Paper (1.20+).
+Skyllia is a Skyblock plugin designed primarily for Folia but also compatible with Paper (1.20.1+).
 This plugin offers an API for extending features to customize your server, with minimal external functionalities to maintain simplicity.

 ## Table of Contents